TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodberrors.md

 ## **Recommended Steps**

 ### **Client connection errors and socket timeout**
 Mongo client drivers use "connection pooling".
 Whenever a mongo client is initialized to a remote address, the driver establishes more than one connection.
-On the server side, Inactive/Idle TCP connections which are idle for more than 30 minutes are automatically closed down by the Azure Cosmos DB Mongo server.
+On the server side, Inactive/Idle TCP connections which are idle for more than 30 minutes are automatically closed by the Azure Cosmos DB Mongo server.
 Mongo drivers are unaware of when connections are torn down by the server and reuse of torn down connections by new requests causes socket/connection exceptions.
 Clients can handle this in two ways:
 * Retry/reconnect on connection/socket exceptions